This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 (Users can engage with your WordPress site and create user-generated content.
 Source: ElegantThemes)

-For example, using a WordPress plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv can help attract more comments and create more user engagement on your site …
+For example, using plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv can help attract more comments and create more user engagement on your site …

 CommentLuv